 # Instructions for the AI agent

-Context Protocol
+Context protocol

-A single command that gives any AI tool codemap's full intelligence:
+One command that gives any AI tool codemap's full intelligence:

-codemap context # Full JSON envelope
+codemap context # full JSON envelope

-codemap context --for "refactor auth" # With pre-classified intent + matched skills
+codemap context --for "refactor auth" # with pre-classified intent + matched skills

-codemap context --compact # Minimal for token-constrained agents
+codemap context --compact # minimal, for token-constrained agents

 HTTP API